HEADWATER STREAM INITIATIVE

-Friends of the Rappahannock (FOR) and the Piedmont Environmental Council (PEC) are pleased to announce a new Headwater Stream Initiative designed to provide FREE technical assistance, project design, materials, and labor for the planting of native trees and shrubs in riparian zones on qualifying properties in the headwater counties of the Rappahannock River Watershed including: Rappahannock, Fauquier, Culpeper, Madison, Greene, and Orange Counties.
+Friends of the Rappahannock (FOR) and the Piedmont Environmental Council (PEC) team up together to offer the Headwater Stream Initiative.
+This program is designed to provide FREE technical assistance, project design, materials, and labor for the planting of native trees and shrubs on qualifying properties in the headwater counties of the Rappahannock River Watershed including: Rappahannock, Fauquier, Culpeper, Madison, Greene, and Orange Counties.

-Riparian buffers are the vegetated areas along rivers, streams, creeks, and other waterways.
+Riparian buffers are a high priority and include the vegetated areas along rivers, streams, creeks, and other waterways.
 These areas are the single most effective means of protecting water resources throughout the Chesapeake Bay.
 Waterways protected by a healthy riparian buffer are cleaner, cooler, and provide better habitat for fish, wildlife, and livestock than a stream with exposed or un-vegetated banks.